oopanuga/Tweak/README.md

 }
 ```

-Define settings in json file
+Define settings in json file.
+ApiSettings below represents the name of the class.
+You could also include the class Namespace
 ```json
 {
     "ApiSettings": {